-- a) the sampling programme for Priority 2 determinand identification is prepared as part of the revision of a water supply's PHRMP, and will occur at least every five years - b) once the sampling programme is prepared and approved, it is implemented and may take up to 12 months to complete - c) a DWA assesses the sampling results when they are available and assigns Priority 2 determinands to the water supply as appropriate - d) once assigned to the water supply, the need to undertake compliance monitoring for Priority 2 determinands is included in the revised PHRMP that is approved by a DWA - e) compliance monitoring of the Priority 2 determinands contained in the PHRMP may begin at anytime, but no later than the start of the next financial year after the revised PHRMP is implemented, to help the drinking-water supplier budget for monitoring costs.
+- a.
+The sampling programme for determinand identification is prepared as part of the revision of a water supply's water safety plan, and will occur at least every five years. - b.
+Once the sampling programme is prepared and approved, it is implemented and may take up to 12 months to complete. - c.
+A DWA assesses the sampling results when they are available and assigns Priority 2 determinands to the water supply as appropriate.
+The DWA will also say whether monitoring of any Priority 3 determinands should be undertaken to check that they are unlikely to reappear in the supply at potentially health significant concentrations. - d.
+Once assigned to the water supply, the need to undertake compliance monitoring for Priority 2 determinands is included in the revised water safety plan that is e.
+Compliance monitoring of the Priority 2 determinands and monitoring of Priority 3 determinands contained in the water safety plan may begin at any time, but no later than the start of the next financial year after the revised water safety plan is implemented.
+This is to help the drinking-water supplier budget for monitoring costs.